 What follows are three critical passages taken from an abstract Dan Wilson with the US Forest Service Southern Research Station, presented from during the 2007 Second National Oak Wilt Symposium:

 “Most oak wilt specialists acknowledge that the formation of new root grafts across an oak wilt suppression trench may eventually occur, leading to a breakout some years after a trench is installed.
 In the author’s opinion, this phenomenon is not only common but increasingly prevalent three years after trenching, even in dry sites, especially for Live Oaks that have such a strong propensity to form root grafts in the shallow soils of central Texas.
 Oak roots in this region on the Edwards Plateau commonly grow through layers of limestone permeated by pockets of soil.
 Soil usually fills holes in the rock formed by the percolation of groundwater through the limestone.
 Nevertheless, the limestone rock bed layer tends to restrict and concentrate oak root growth above it, increasing the chances for root graft formation between the roots.
 In this situation, trenches alone are not intended to provide long term protection against root transmission because new root grafts are expected to form over time between these concentrated roots that grow within trench backfill soil” (pgs.
 211-12).

 TRENCHING EFFECTS ON SOIL STRUCTURE AND ROOT INTERACTIONS

-The first essential information needed for improving trenching technologies for oak wilt control is to determine why trenches fail or why trench breakouts occur.
+The first essential information needed for improving trenching technologies for control of this disease is to determine why trenches fail or why trench breakouts occur.
 The principal reasons why trench breakouts occur usually vary with time after trench installation.
 Breakouts that occur within two years after trenching usually result from placing the trench too close to the infection center or not trenching deeply enough to sever all roots.
 Breakouts that occur after 2-3 years are likely the result of root re-grafting across the trench.
 Trenching causes changes in the physical properties of soil structure and subsequent root interactions that occur in trench backfill soil after trenching.
 These effects of trenching on soil structure and oak-root interactions set into motion a dynamic process that ultimately increases the chances for trench breakouts over time following trenching.

 PROBLEMS WITH TRENCHING